joe733/joe733/README.md

 ### 👋 Hello!
-I'm Jovial Joe Jayarson (that's mouthful? call me *joe* :wink:).
-I'm a technology enthusiast.
+Call me joe.
+I'm a technophile..

 - 📦 Run through [my software projects](https://github.com/joe733?tab=repositories) to see what I'm working on.
 - 🤩 Awesome fields that I aspire to work in are: